 It makes sense then that the backup application, after IT has set the initial service level, should provide a service level view into backup success and completion, instead of the more common job level view.
 Correlation to the actual service level is almost non-existent in today’s backup applications, but those that can provide a service level view give IT a tremendous asset in ensuring an organization’s applications are protected.
 More advanced protection applications should mine the metadata the backup application creates to automatically make adjustments to how, when and where applications are protected to ensure data protection.
 The software proactively manages the process without IT intervention.

 IT will still need to go through the initial interview process with application stakeholders but once they agree to protection and recovery windows, the backup software can ensure adherence to those agreed to service levels.
 The backup software should also provide an early warning system of future inability to meet service levels so they can be reset or so IT can order and implement additional protection infrastructure.

-To learn more about maintaining protection service levels in data centers with unprecedented application growth, join Storage Switzerland and Micro Focus for our live webinar “Application Explosion – Rediscovering the Lost Art of Service Levels” to learn how to continue to maintain a service level driven data protection strategy no matter how many applications the data center needs to support.
+To learn more about maintaining protection service levels in data centers with unprecedented application growth, join Storage Switzerland and Micro Focus for our on demand webinar “Application Explosion – Rediscovering the Lost Art of Service Levels” to learn how to continue to maintain a service level driven data protection strategy no matter how many applications the data center needs to support.